 Capture One vs Lightroom When Handling Bulk Files

 In addition, Capture One also features another way to work with files called Sessions.
-Contrary to catalogues, sessions were designed with short term or single projects with fewer images in mind.
+Contrary to catalogs, sessions were designed with short-term or single projects with fewer images in mind.
 Originally, sessions were used when shooting tethered, but it works equally great for smaller projects.
 Simply put, a session is a simple nest of folders viz.
 Capture, Output, Select, and Trash within one master folder.
 You can carry the master folder of a session around in an external drive, and start working on it in any computer that runs Capture One.